pavril/vagrant-debian-arm/README.md

 ## Issues

-If you encounter problems during or after installation, please open a new issue on the repository: https://github.com/pavril/vagrant-debian-arm/issues/new.
+If you encounter problems during or after installation, please open a [new issue](https://github.com/pavril/vagrant-debian-arm/issues/new?assignees=&labels=bug&template=bug_report.md) on the repository.
 Make sure to provide context (operating system, software versions, ...) and keep it concise.